 International Student Advising

 The advisement office is open to all international students as well as Chinese.
 From time to time, however, advice pertaining to more than course scheduling is needed.
-Nadine Morris in office 213 is available to speak with international students when they need someone to talk to.
-She also helps in communicating information pertinent to international students success at LNU-MSU.
-If you have any questions personal or academic, please do not hesitate to sit down with and speak to Nadine.
+Brandon Flint in office 213 is available to speak with international students when they need someone to talk to and helps in communicating information pertinent to international students success at LNU-MSU.
+If you have any questions personal or academic, please do not hesitate to sit down with and speak to Brandon.

 Keeping Your Account Current